NikkiLemon/wickham-pantry/README.md

 - #### First Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-    2. As a First Time Visitor, I want to be able to easily naviagte throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
     3. As a First Time Visitor, I also want to see where the Pantry is located.
     4. As a First Time Visitor, I also want to locate their social media to determine how well known they are, reviews and recent updates.